A Walking Guide

 Tap a marker for details · pinch to zoom · drag to pan

 Day-of tips: Most shops open between 10:00–noon, so a late-morning start works best.
 Bring a reusable bag — many stores charge for plastic.
-Most accept credit/debit; Chinatown Vintage and a few smaller spots prefer cash.
+All four shops accept credit/debit.

 Getting Around